twocentstudios/twocentstudios.github.com/_posts/2015-12-09-an-experimental-ios-architecture-based-on-radical-decoupling.markdown

 Servers represent the "smart" objects in our application.
 They're the orchestrators.
 They create and manipulate our ViewModel and Model value types and communicate with other servers by creating Events and attaching values to them.

-[^4]: You could certainly combine `ViewModelServer` and `ModelServer` into one `Server`, but MVVM helps us separate our concerns.
+[^4]: You could certainly combine `ViewModelServer` and `ModelServer` into one `Server` (or just dump everything in the AppDelegate), but MVVM helps us separate our concerns.
 [^5]: One of the biggest open questions I have is if and how Server objects spawn one another.
-In any decent sized application, it would be unwieldy to have one `ViewModelServer` with hundreds of observers.
+In any decent sized application, it would be unwieldy to have one `ViewModelServer` with hundreds or thousands of observers on one stream.
 It may also use too many resources.
 If we split ViewModelServers per ViewModel type, how would the primary `ViewModelServer` know how to manage the lifecycles of them?

 ### Model

 A Model is a value type containing the base data.
 As in standard MVVM, it should not contain anything specific to an underlying database.

 In the example application, I have extensions to serialize the `Todo` model object into a `TodoObject` for our Realm database.

 The Model layer only knows about itself.
 It doesn't know about ViewModels or Views.